 7. Folding Bookshelf

-Owning a lot of books doesn’t mean you have to dedicate one of your rooms to housing them.
-In fact, there are so many spaces where you can not only store your books, but make them a furniture centre piece.
-In this London house, the stairs up the loft became individual bookshelves, and the space saving result became a spectacular and unique design feature.
-With a small library underneath and around the stairs however, allow yourself more time for nipping downstairs for a glass of water in the middle of the night!
+Owning a lot of books doesn't mean you have to dedicate one of your rooms to house them.
+In fact, there are so many spaces where you can not only store your books but make them a furniture centrepiece.
+In this London house, the stairs up the loft became individual bookshelves, and the space-saving result became a spectacular and unique design feature.
+However with a small library underneath and around the stairs, allow yourself more time for nipping downstairs for a glass of water in the middle of the night!

 9. Bookshelf Rafters